auth0/auth0-react/EXAMPLES.md

 }
 ```

 Any component that **calls** a hook such as `useAuth0()` runs on the client, so that component must be a Client Component.
-This is a standard React Server Components rule (hooks cannot execute during server render), not something the SDK can remove: mark the file with `'use client'`.
+Because `useAuth0()` reads the client-side Auth0 context, the component that calls it must be marked with `'use client'`.

 ```tsx
 // app/page.tsx